abbiedaniel/salesforce-maintenance/PD1-Notes.md

       ````
     - Iterate through a list:
       ```
-      for (element : list) { ... }
+      for (datatype element : list) { ... }
       ```
   - Set: unordered collection without duplicates
       - Instantiate a set:
        ```
        Set<Integer> intSet = new Set<Integer>(1, 2, 3);
        ````
-  - Map: collection of key and value pairs
+  - Map: a collection of key and value pairs
       - Instantiate a map:
        ```
        Map<String, String> stringMap = new Map<String, String>();